keancollyer12/windsurf_switch/README.md

 ## StarStar support

-If this tool helps you, welcome to give a Star 支持 support!
+If this tool helps you, welcome to give a Star as support!